How to GOBA

 Arrive between 12 noon and 9 pm on Saturday, or between 6 am and 8:30 am on Sunday.
 The GOBA campground does not open until 12 noon on the first date of GOBA.

 Following the directions in the June Newsletter, park in the “Week-Long Parking” area or the “Car Camping” area, if you have paid for a Car Camping Pass.
 You may put your luggage on the shuttles which will take luggage from the parking lots to the tent camping areas.
 You will walk or ride your bike into the main part of the campground where you will find the “Information Station” in a building.
-This is where you pick up your Rider Packet, containing your wristband, rider maps, Car Camper Pass if pre-paid, last-minute announcements/reminders, list of food stops & attractions on the route, souvenir GOBA pin, luggage tag, plastic Rider Number tag to attach to your bicycle.
+This is where you pick up your Rider Packet, containing your wristband, rider maps if you requested a paper copy, Car Camper Pass if pre-paid, last-minute announcements/reminders, list of food stops & attractions on the route, souvenir GOBA pin, luggage tag, plastic Rider Number tag to attach to your bicycle.

 Throughout the afternoon and evening the starting host town will offer activities and food for purchase.
 You may set up your tent any time after 12 noon on Saturday.
 Saturday evening will feature the GOBA Bicycle Parade with costume contest and opening ceremonies, followed by free entertainment.